jakobsimmerle/Cycling74/OscilloscopeSampler/README.md

 Starting from the left side, up to down:

 clear: Clears the drawing area.
 read: Imports chosen external audio file and reads it into Buffer.
+It is recomented to import audio files based on [these rules](#x.-Schtzngrm).
 write: Export Buffer to a external destination.
-It is recomendet to choose wav as
 number: select voice to opterate on
 radiogroup: update/select Layer to operate on
 number: select threshold crossing